twf2360/twf2360/readme.md

 <a align="left">
 I'm an Android Engineer, former physics student, and all around nerd.
 With any spare time remaining, you'll find me out swimming, cycling and running 🏊‍♂️🚲🏃

 I'm passionate about solving weird and unusual technical problems, and bringing a different mindset to the world of tech.
-I'm equally as passionate at making sure we use tech for good, and maximising the human experience
 </a>

 <h3 align = "left"> Tech Stack:</h3>